Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs

-In order to do anything interesting, we're going to need to consider multi-qubit systems.
-The type associated with an $n$ qubit system is $\type P_1 \otimes \type P_2 \otimes \dots \otimes \type P_n$ for Pauli types $\type{P}$.
-We use $\type{T}[i]$ to refer to $\type P_i$ from that tensor product and $U~i$ to apply $U$ to the $i^\text{th}$ qubit in a quantum state.
-We can therefore introduce the following typing rule for applying a single-qubit operator to a multi-qubit state:
+In order to do anything interesting, we are going to need to consider multi-qubit systems.
+We can write a predicate $\pred P_1 \otimes \pred P_2 \otimes \dots \otimes \pred P_n$ for Pauli predicates $P_i$ to characterize an $n$ qubit system following our semantics.
+We use $T[i]$ to refer to $\pred P_i$ from that tensor product and $U~i$ to apply $U$ to the $i^\text{th}$ qubit in a quantum state.
+We can therefore introduce the following rule for applying a single-qubit operator to a multi-qubit state: